 The Sicilian Adventure of a Lifetime...

 Hundreds of thousands of people tour Sicily, but we promise there is nothing anything like this.
 You will have experiences that will have you telling stories for the rest of your life.
-Two itinerares are available (9 day, 8 night and 8 day, 7 night) all-inclusive experiences that give you an insider's view of Sicily that is nearly impossible to have in any other way.
+Our 8 day, 7 night all-inclusive trip offers experiences that give you an insider's view of Sicily that is nearly impossible to have in any other way.
 This trip is full of incredibly unique cultural experiences that you will never forget.
 You will live the Sicilian life as we cook authentic local recipes together, interact with and befriend the locals, get to know small-village artisans, and so much more.
 This trip will make you pinch yourself over and over in amazement that you are actually living it.
-It is an all-accss pass to true Sicilian life like nothing else out there, and we limit it to no more than 15 people per trip.
+It is an all-access pass to true Sicilian life like nothing else out there, and we limit it to no more than 15 people per trip.
 Most of all, it is a week of fun, family and laughter as we share what makes Sicily so special in a very personal way.

 The Cooking Classes

 We'll have four half-day completely hands-on cooking classes this week, Our cooking classes are not demonstrations.
 They are 100% hands-on.
 We structure them so that you can be as involved as you desire in every stage of every course we prepare.
 So, if you are up for it, we will get wrist-deep as we make Eggplant Parmesan from scratch, Veal Marsala, Cannoli, amazing Sicilian seafood dishes, and much more.
-We'll even have a class completely dedicated to Sicilian pastries, and one that is all about Sicilian sausage!
-In addition we will have a final cooking party... not a class, but a party in our fiend's private villa, during which we will cook together, take it easy, sing & dance with local friends and family.
+We'll even have a class that is all about Sicilian sausage!

 For those who would rather eat than cook, there is always something to do.
 Head down to the beautiful seaside with crystal clear waters, Opt for a Scuba lesson, spend the morning at the beach, or relax in the sun on the giant cliffs overlooking the sea.

 This vacation is all about rich cultural experiences that are never part of some touristy offering.
 Most of the cultural experiences are done with local friends that do what they do only with us, making each a truly intimate experience.
-When we go night fishing on our 9 day trip, we are not with a tour boat captain.
-We are out with a local fisherman on his nightly fishing trip.
+When we go night fishing, we are out with a local fisherman on his nightly fishing trip.
 We cast the nets with him.
 We get to know him.
 We clean the fish with him, and we even help him sell the catch at the local market.
-Our our 8 day itinerary, we do a "day fishing" version of the same.
 When we are making Ricotta, we are on the private farm of a local shepherd, not at a commercial cheese factory that does "cheese tours".
 You will see many of the same locals over and over.. on the boats, in their homes for dinner.
 You will not be a tourist.
 You will be a guest.

 While thousands drive the Trapani Salt Road on their tours, they will be looking at the people out there harvesting salt.
 On our trips, WE are the people those tourists are watching out there harvesting the salt... and of course, we bring it home with us!

-We are in a part of Sicily that is still real, and you will find yourself discovering fantastic places that the travel business hasn't caught onto yet.
-We'll visit private wineries in Marsala, we'll take trips to incredible places with breathtaking grottoes off the coast, we'll visit the mountaintop village of Erice, we'll experience the Salt Mines of Trapani, and we'll get right into the thick of it in Palermo's bustling markets.
+We are in a part of Sicily that is still real, and you will find yourself discovering fantastic places that the international travel business hasn't caught onto yet.
+We'll visit a private winery in Marsala, we'll take trips to incredible places with breathtaking grottoes off the coast, we'll visit the mountaintop village of Erice, we'll experience the Salt Flats of Trapani, and so much more.
 Our excursions are not the worn Sicilian history tours... they are excursions that bring you into a Sicily few foreign tourists ever experience.... seeing Sicily not just like an Italian, but like a Sicilian insider.

 The Food & Wine